-We understand that it can be difficult to motivate your children to take responsibility for their oral health.
-Below are a few tips to help instill good hygiene habits in your children:
+We understand that it can be difficult to motivate your kids to take responsibility for their oral health.
+Below are a few tips to help instill good hygiene habits in your kids:

 - Routinely talk with them about why good oral hygiene is important.

 - Make brushing fun by buying soft-bristled toothbrushes with their favorite characters on them.

 - Consider implementing a reward chart to track their daily brushing activity.

 When you bring your kids to Vital Smiles Georgia, we will continue your efforts of making oral hygiene a positive experience.
 Our practice is devoted to kids under the age of 20, so our team has experience relating to and understanding kids.
 At Vital Smiles Georgia, we: